 Not only do they cause jitters and a significant crash in most people, but the crash itself can be physically dangerous as your body tries to recover from the exercise.
 Unexpected drops in blood pressure and blood sugar levels could cause adverse reactions in even the healthiest athletes.

 Another aspect to consider regarding energy supplements with high sugar content is the process of how your body uses sugar.
 When blood sugar levels increase, the first place your body sends that sugar is to your muscles.

-This may sound like a positive thing before cardio workout, but as soon as that sugar supply is depleted, the body shifts into emergency mode because it's been fooled into thinking it is being denied blood sugar.
+This may sound like a positive thing before a cardio workout, but as soon as that sugar supply is depleted, the body shifts into emergency mode because it’s been fooled into thinking it is being denied blood sugar.
 Throwing off the body in this way can interfere with normal metabolic function.